Spotify: Reception

 In May 2018, Spotify attracted criticism for its "Hate Content & Hateful Conduct policy" that removed the music of R. Kelly and XXXTentacion from its editorial and algorithmic playlists because "When we look at promotion, we look at issues around hateful conduct, where you have an artist or another creator who has done something off-platform that is so particularly out of line with our values, egregious, in a way that it becomes something that we don't want to associate ourselves with."
 R. Kelly has faced accusations of sexual abuse, while XXXTentacion was on trial for domestic abuse in a case that did not reach a judgement before his death that June.
-This policy was revoked in June because the company deemed the original wording to be too "vague"; they stated that "Across all genres, our role is not to regulate artists.
+This policy was revoked in June because the company deemed the original wording to be too "vague"; it stated that "Across all genres, our role is not to regulate artists.
 Therefore, we are moving away from implementing a policy around artist conduct".
 However, artists such as Gary Glitter and Lostprophets are still hidden from Spotify's radio stations.

 According to some computer science and music experts, various music communities are often ignored or overlooked by music streaming services such as Spotify.
 The most commonly perceived error is said to be caused by a lack of diverse scope within curation staff, including overlooking mainstay artists in large genres, potentially causing a categorical homogenization of musical styles; even impacting mainline artists like within hip hop with A Tribe Called Quest.

 In March 2021, David Dayen argued in The American Prospect that musicians were in peril due to monopolies in streaming services like Spotify.
 Daniel Ek, co-founder and CEO of Spotify, discussed "what he called an artist-friendly streaming solution".
 He explained, "An extension of the internet radio craze of the early 2000s, Spotify would license content from record labels, and then support artists as people listened to their music."

 In January 2022, 270 scientists, physicians, professors, doctors, and healthcare workers wrote an open letter to Spotify expressing concern over "false and societally harmful assertions" on Joe Rogan's podcast, The Joe Rogan Experience, and asked Spotify to "establish a clear and public policy to moderate misinformation on its platform".
 The 270 signatories objected to Rogan broadcasting COVID-19 misinformation, citing "a highly controversial" episode featuring guest Robert Malone (#1757).
-On 26 January, Neil Young removed his music from Spotify after they refused to remove the podcast.
+On 26 January, Neil Young removed his music from Spotify after it refused to remove the podcast.
 Other artists and podcasters, such as Joni Mitchell, Nils Lofgren, Brené Brown, and Crosby, Stills, & Nash, also announced a boycott of Spotify.
 Spotify promised to add content advisories for anything containing discussions related to COVID-19 and posted additional rules.

+In 2024, Spotify Wrapped, which has become a key marketing strategy for the company, was criticised for appearing to rely on AI-generated content and producing uninteresting insights.